 You want to be comfortable in your house and that includes being able to use your stairs safely, so that you can have full accessibility to all of the rooms in your home, whether upstairs or downstairs.
 A Stannah stairlift could help you do just that.
 Let’s see if a stairlift is the right choice for you.

-Stairlifts for Disabled People
+Stairlifts for People with a Disability

 It’s worth considering that you do need some mobility in order to use a stairlift.
 If you can get yourself into the chair, and hold yourself upright while you’re sitting down, it could be a good solution for you.